 - Which tools can be used to improve customer experience?

-The answers to these questions will give clear idea current business scenarios and what improvements or changes are needed for better customer experience.
+The answers to these questions will give a clear idea of current business scenarios and what improvements or changes are needed for better customer experience.

-3. Work backwards from the experience you want to deliver
+3. Work backward from the experience you want to deliver

-When planning your customer experience, it’s easiest to work backwards.
+When planning your customer experience, it’s easiest to work backward.
 Apple is known for its premium customer experience, and for obvious reasons.
-Steve Jobs, who was responsible for the brand Apple grew to be, famously advocated his principle of “beginning with the customer experience and working backwards to the technology”.
+Steve Jobs, who was responsible for the brand Apple grew to be, famously advocated his principle of “beginning with the customer experience and working backward to the technology”.

 Here is a three-step process to creating your customer experience -